Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences: first sentence states purpose and output, second gives usage guidance.
-No wasted words, front-loaded with key information.
+Two focused sentences: first states purpose and constraints, second gives usage guidance.
+No wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.